TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

-# Basic Enumerable Methods
-* what enumerable methods are
-* some can be used on hashes, others turn a hash into an array
+### Introduction

+The Enumerable module is a set of methods which can be included in Ruby classes (like Array and Hash).
+You can even include it in your own classes, which will be covered later on.
+These methods are handy for looping through objects in a collection (most commonly arrays, hashes, and ranges).
+They provide easy ways to perform common actions, and are among the most important tools for Rubyists.
+Some enumerable methods can be used on hashes just as on arrays, while others are implemented differently depending on the type of collection used.

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

-* What are `enumerables`?
+* What are `enumerable` methods?

 * What does the `each` method do?
+* What does `each` return?
 * What does the `each_with_index` method do?
 * How are they different?